cnrancher/docs-rancher2/docs/security/hardening-2.3.3/_index.md

 If a disallowed node driver is active, visit the _Node Drivers_ page under _Global_ and disable it.

-### 4.1 - Rancher Kubernetes Custom Cluster Configuration via RKE
+## 4.1 - Rancher Kubernetes Custom Cluster Configuration via RKE

-(See Appendix C.for full RKE template example)
+(See Appendix C. for full RKE template example)

-#### 4.1.1 - Configure kubelet options
+### 4.1.1 - Configure kubelet options

 **Profile Applicability**